What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Abstract

-\begin{itemize} \itemsep{2pt} \item First, we resolve an open problem originally posed by Ne\v{s}et\v{r}il and Ossona de Mendez (Distributed Computing~2016), and reiterated by Pilipczuk, Siebertz, and Toruńczyk (LICS~2018).
-Recall that a formula $\varphi(x)$ is \emph{local} if the satisfaction of $\varphi(x)$ depends only on the $r$-neighbourhood of its free variable~$x$, for some fixed $r$.
+The starting point of our work is the decade-old open question of Ne\v{s}et\v{r}il and Ossona de Mendez (Distributed Computing~2016) on the distributed complexity of \emph{local} FO formula on graphs of bounded expansion, in the standard \CONGEST model of distributed computing.
+Recall that a formula $\varphi(x)$ is local if the satisfaction of $\varphi(x)$ depends only on the $r$-neighborhood of its free variable~$x$, for some fixed~$r$.
 For instance, the formula ``$x$ belongs to a triangle'' is local.
-We show that, for every local FO formula $\varphi(x)$, there exists a deterministic algorithm that, for every $n$-vertex graph $G\in \mathcal{G}$, identifies all vertices $v\in V(G)$ such that $G\models \varphi(v)$, in $\cO(\log n)$ rounds.
+We resolve the open problem of Ne\v{s}et\v{r}il and Ossona de Mendez positively by showing that, for every local FO formula~$\varphi(x)$, and for every graph class $\mathcal{G}$ of bounded expansion, there exists a deterministic algorithm that identifies, for every $n$-vertex graph $G\in \mathcal{G}$, all vertices $v$ of $G$ such that $G\models \varphi(v)$, in $\cO(\log n)$ rounds.
+The requirement of locality is unavoidable, as even the simple FO formula ``there exist two vertices of degree~3'' requires $\Omega(D)$ rounds in \CONGEST, even on trees of diameter~$D$.
+Nevertheless, we establish a second result, which goes beyond the question of Ne\v{s}et\v{r}il and Ossona de Mendez.
+We show that $\cO(D+\log n)$ rounds are sufficient for deciding \emph{any} FO formula~$\varphi$ on graphs of bounded expansion.
+That is, the overhead to be paid over the diameter is just $\cO(\log n)$.
+We underline that the techniques behind our two distributed ``meta-theorems'' extend to distributed \emph{counting}, \emph{optimization}, and \emph{certification} problems.

-\item Second, we show that, for every FO formula~$\varphi$, there is a deterministic algorithm that, for every $n$-vertex graph $G\in \mathcal{G}$, decides whether $G\models \varphi$, in $\mathcal{O}(D+\log n)$ rounds, where $D$ is the diameter of $G$.
-Note that the dependence on~$D$ is unavoidable, as even the simple FO formula ``there exist two vertices of degree~3'' needs $\Omega(D)$ rounds in \CONGEST, even on trees. \end{itemize} The techniques behind these meta-theorems extend to distributed \emph{counting}, \emph{optimization}, and \emph{certification} problems on graphs of bounded expansion.
+Our results are tight in several ways.
+Regarding the choice of the graph class~$\mathcal{G}$, we show that deciding FO formulas may have high round complexity in \CONGEST\ on larger classes of graphs, even if they remain \emph{sparse}.
+For instance, the simple local FO formula expressing $C_6$-freeness requires $\tilde{\Omega}(\sqrt{n})$ rounds to be decided in graphs of degeneracy~2 with constant diameter.
+Regarding the choice of the class~$\Pi$ of problems, we show that deciding problems expressible in monadic second-order (MSO) logic may have high round complexity in \CONGEST, even in classes of graphs with bounded expansion.
+For example, deciding non-3-colorability requires $\tilde{\Omega}(n)$ rounds in bounded-degree graphs with logarithmic diameter.